-Inclusive in the same database are report formats that give us the capability to conform to the unique differences of each disaster event.
-Reports can be generated to capture specific City requested data.
+Reports display tracking of debris through work completed to aid and support ongoing project planning.
+CrowderGulf has the capability and know how to conform reports to the unique specifications of any project or even portions of a project.
+Reports can be developed quickly to capture specific City requested data.
 These reports serve as a valuable tool to everyone in decision making throughout the recovery process.

-At a minimum, we will provide the City with the following reports:
+We can provide the City with the following daily and weekly reports (at a minimum):